 No matter where you are, Cinco de Mayo is a day to celebrate Mexico’s country, culture, and misunderstood military history.
 The holiday doesn’t mark Mexican Independence, as is commonly thought in other countries that break out the margaritas in honor of May 5—instead, it recognizes Mexico’s unlikely victory over the French in 1862.

-But this isn’t a history lesson: it’s a literature lesson.
-Cinco de Mayo may be an excuse to eat guacamole, but it’s also an excuse to dive into Mexican culture.
-So in honor of May 5, here are five top Mexican novels.
-Plus one more for good measure.
+Cinco de Mayo is a great excuse to dive into Mexican culture.
+So in honor of May 5, here are five books by Mexican authors to get you started, plus one more for good measure.

 The Labyrinth of Solitude, by Octavio Paz (El laberinto de la soledad, 1950) Ironically, first up isn’t a novel at all: it’s a book-length set of essays on what makes Mexico Mexico.
 Winner of the 1990 Nobel Prize for Literature, Paz meditates on Mexican identity through ideas of solitude, colonialism, indigenous vs. Spanish roots, death, and fiesta—and explores how they all fit together, from Day of the Dead celebrations to politics.
 Later editions include his essays on the 1968 massacre of Mexican students and Mexico-US relations.